share

 • Poor team management.
 The most popular gaps in team management processes are the absence of regular meetings or feedback-sharing sessions.
 Also, you may lack defined roles and responsibilities that are usually indicated in a RACI matrix.

 • Unoptimized development processes.
-Many factors can drive poor development process management.
+Many factors can drive poor development process management with continuous integration (CI).
 For instance, you may lack Git workflow rules, tech meetings, linters and autotests, code review sessions, etc.

 • Insufficient team seniority.
-A team dedicated to a project may need more expertise to manage a large codebase and implement new functionality efficiently.
+A team dedicated to a project may need more expertise to manage a large codebase and implement new functionality efficiently with data ownership.

 • Lack of testing.
-The poor involvement of a quality assurance team may lead to a large number of bugs being unfixed in a deployed product.
+The poor involvement of a quality assurance team may lead to a large number of bugs being unfixed in a deployed product without end-to-end testing.

 Stage #1 outcome:

-Understanding if the monolith downsides are the problem source in a project.
+Understanding if the monolith downsides are the problem source in a project with organizational structures.

 2. Check if Issues Can be Solved Quickly

-We recommend checking if small tweaks and adjustments can solve performance issues before refactoring a monolith to micros
+We recommend checking if small tweaks and adjustments can solve performance issues before refactoring a monolith to microservices.

 Check if the following solutions are applicable to your product and can help address tech issues.

 • Code scaling.
-Containerize your application, implement an orchestration tool, implement CI/CD pipelines, etc.
+Containerize your application, implement an orchestration tool like kubernetes infrastructure, implement continuous deployment (CD) pipelines, etc.

 • Database scaling.
-Replication and sharding are the two top ways to optimize a database used in a monolith application.
+Data replication and sharding are the two top ways to optimize a database used in a monolith application.

 • Small adjustments.
-The implementation of non-blocking code or SQL query optimization are minor tweaks that can help address tech issues.
+The implementation of non-blocking code or SQL query optimization with data schema are minor tweaks that can help address tech issues.

 Stage #2 outcome: